hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/leibniz_hardware.rst

 Leibniz also
 contains a node for visualisation and 3 node types for experimenting with accelerators:
-2 nodes for GPU computing with two NVIDIA Tesla P100 GPU compute cards, 1 node with dual NEC SX-Aurora TSUBASA vector processors and 1 node with an Intel Xeon Phi expansion board.
+2 nodes for GPU computing with two NVIDIA Pascal P100 GPU compute cards, 1 node with dual NEC SX-Aurora TSUBASA vector processors and 1 node with an Intel Xeon Phi expansion board.